 We can only recognize gain share revenue once we have reached agreement with our customers on their level of yield performance improvements.
 Because measuring the amount of yield improvement is inherently complicated and dependent on our customers' internal information systems, there may be uncertainty as to some components of measurement.
 This could result in our recognition of less revenue than expected.
 In addition, any delay in measuring gain share could cause all of the associated revenue to be delayed until the next quarter.
-Since we rely on gain share as a significant component of our total revenue, any delay could significantly harm our quarterly results.
+Since we currently have only a few large customers and we are relying on gain share as a significant component of our total revenue, any delay could significantly harm our quarterly results.